 The journalism school’s Investigative Reporting Program is a teaching newsroom that creates teams of Berkeley students and professional journalists to produce content for outlets such as the Los Angeles Times, Frontline and USA Today.

-“I’ve long believed that the best way to teach investigative reporting is by actually doing investigative reporting,” Barstow said.
+“I’ve long believed that the best way to teach investigative reporting is by actually doing investigative reporting,” said Barstow, who will be the Reva and David Logan Distinguished Chair in Investigative Journalism.
 “That is exactly what the Investigative Reporting Program has been doing for the last 14 years under the leadership of Lowell Bergman.
 It is an enormous honor to now fill his shoes, and I can’t wait to mentor, encourage and work side by side with the brilliant students at the (Graduate) School of Journalism who are enthusiastically taking up the torch of investigative reporting.”

 “The truth needs reinforcements, and I can think of no better place to find recruits,” he added.